; I’A Hawaiian Sling | Gear for Spearfishing – hawaiiansling.com

 How does a Hawaiian Sling work?

-Powered by simple arm movement and the laws of basic physics alone, the Hawaiian sling operates on principles that are like those of an archer's bow.
+Powered by simple arm movement and the laws of basic physics alone, the Hawaiian sling operates on principles that are similar to those of an archer's bow.
 While the archer stores energy in the bow when he pulls back the string, the fisherman with a Hawaiian sling stores energy in an attached segment of elastic tubing.
 The results of this stored energy, however, are virtually the same: the shooting of a projectile with a long spear shaft and a sharpened spear tip.

 Why should you include a Hawaiian Sling in your Spearfishing Gear?